-It’s true that buyers can be put off by problems highlighted by a Chartered Surveyor’s home survey report.
-However, just because something you hadn’t noticed is brought to your attention, it doesn’t always mean that the house sale will fall through.
+It’s true that buyers can be put off by problems highlighted by your chartered surveyor’s home survey report.
+However, just because something you hadn’t noticed is brought to your attention, it doesn’t always mean that you will need to pull out of the purchase.

 The first thing you should do when you receive your Home Survey report is to speak to the surveyor.
 Your Chartered Surveyor will be able to talk through the report and give you expert guidance on the severity of the issue or issues identified to help you understand the implications for the property and your prospective purchase.